na-na-hi/renget/archive/sfbf5.md

 \>When you look around, you notice a Lagiacrus curled up around you, sleeping.
 \>Did... did it save you from drowning?
 \>As you try to get up, the Lagiacrus grabs you with its claws and squeezes you against its body.
-\>It looks like you'll have to stay a little more time with it.
+\>It looks like you'll have to stay a little more time with it.%%

 ---
 ###*Lavasioth*

 =============================================

-\>It's 20XX
+%darkgreen%\>It's 20XX
 \>Years after monsters are now considered sapient creatures right after humans and wyverians
 \>Since it's technically now illegal to be a murder for hire expert, you are now forced to change careers
 \>Luckily there has been a booming market for hunters like you